OXID-eSales/oxideshop-user-documentation/installation/new-installation/preparing-for-installation.rst

 |schritt| Providing shop files
 ------------------------------

 The shop files are provided by Composer.
 Depending on the shop edition, different commands have to be run in the shell.
 The shop files are stored in a subdirectory that is specified with :command:`your_project_name` in the command.
 This is based on the directory in which the command is run in the shell.

-Specify the :command:`--no-dev` parameter if the development-related files are not required.
+Optional: If you need the development-related files, omit the :command:`--no-dev` parameter.

 .. hint:: For the installation of the Professional and Enterprise Edition you need additional credentials, which you have received by email at the time of purchase or when they were changed.